BitcoinDesign/Guide/guide/getting-started/principles.md

 ---

-Continue on to learn about [user research]({{ '/guide/designing-products/user-research/' | relative_url }}) in the bitcoin ecosystem.
+Take a look at how these design principles and technologies are implemented in the various types of [bitcoin software]({{ '/guide/getting-started/software/' | relative_url }}).

 {% include next-previous.html
    previousUrl = "/guide/getting-started/technology-primer/"
-   previousName = "Technology primer" nextUrl = "/guide/getting-started/hardware/"
+   previousName = "Technology primer" nextUrl = "/guide/getting-started/software/"
-   nextName = "Hardware categories"
+   nextName = "Software categories"
 %}